 Pharma companies trying to deliver effective treatments for rare diseases are searching for the proverbial needle in the haystack.
 During development, it’s a challenge to find, recruit, and retain patients for trials.
 Getting to a viable product requires seamless coordination of clinical data, document review, and regulatory submissions across multiple functions.
 In the commercial phase, medical science liaisons (MSLs) have to identify and engage the right experts to shape their medical strategy.
-After launch, many field teams struggle with access: 65% of accessible HCPs meet with three or fewer pharma companies in Europe.2 It’s unsurprising that 95% of rare diseases have no approved treatment.3
+After launch, many field teams struggle with access: 50% of accessible HCPs meet with three or fewer pharma companies.2 It’s unsurprising that 95% of rare diseases have no approved treatment.3

 With the odds stacked against them, pharma companies of all sizes need to unlock the clinical and commercial value of their vital work swiftly.
 Here’s how some leaders are transforming their approach to data and technology to speed the delivery of new treatments to patients.